hemeac/kiwiTechTree/README.md

 ## Interkosmos 0.3
 Shuffled the tech nodes.
 Rebalanced the science values, making the gas analyzer and hydrometer experiments require the data to be returned in order for the vast majority of the science to be recovered.
 Otherwise, it returns only the minimum of 10%.

+## Internal RCS 1.2
+Shuffled the tech nodes.
+Added upgrade to Liquid Fuel engines.
+Nerfed the ISP of the LF and Monopropellant engines slightly.
+To Do: Add RealPlume support.

 ## James Webb 1.10
 Tech reshuffle.
 Nerfed the main antenna.
 Added solar panel upgrades if Near Future Solar installed to deployable pieces (excluded main satelite).

+## KeR-7 1.0
+Reshuffled tech tree and named the engines.
+Standard B9 Engine Upgrades.
+To Do: Add RealPlume support, but current attempt at a config results in compilation error.

 ## Kerbal Atomics 1.1.4
 Added B9PS Upgrades to engines.
 Lowered ISPs of some engines in dense atmospheres; "Balanced" the aerospikes and added temporary RealPlume patches to Atomic aerospike engines.
 If installed, adapts the Missing History BKN engine to the same LF/LH2 multimode design as the Kerbal Atomics patch for the Stock NERV and ReStock+ Cherenkov.

+## Kerbal Attachment System 1.7
+Reshuffled Tech Nodes.

 ## Kerbal Engineer Redux 1.1.7.2
 Moved chips to Engineering 101.
 If KerbalEngineerProbes folder is created (can be blank), will add Kerbal Engineering functionality to all probes.

+## Kerbal Inventory System 1.26
+Reshuffled Tech Nodes.
+Added B9 upgrades to containers.

 ## Kraken Science 1.0
 Reshuffled tech nodes of science tech and cost rebalancing.
 Placed Kraken Juice related parts in a far future tier and significantly increased costs.